demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/ThreatVaultv2/README.md

 ### threatvault-threat-search
 ***
-Retrieve threat metadata, the nature of the query is determined by the query parameter that you provide.
+Retrieves threat metadata.
+The nature of the query is determined by the query parameter you provide.

 #### Base Command